Updated July 1, 2021.

 More here: Surviving the Flight to Hawaii

 Epic fail: I got no photos of this palace!
 But you will find photos on their website, linked above.
 This was a very worthwhile tour for the history buff in me.
 I became absolutely fascinated with Hawaii’s royal history, and this house tour helped me understand more about the royal family and Hawaiian culture.
 It’s a must-do on O’ahu!

 Speaking of must-dos, a local said we just had to get shrimp at Giovanni’s Shrimp Truck on the North Shore.
 It’s a real winner!
 Come hungry because you’ll leave full.
 This is some of the best shrimp I’ve ever had (and the largest!), truck or no truck.

 More here: Where to Each on Each Hawaiian Island

 Okay, so there are a lot of hikes on this list.
 That’s because O’ahu has loads of incredible hikes!
 Koko Head is a popular one, so plan to start early, and be ready to do some climbing, too.
 You’ll be taking the train tracks on foot to get to the top, and there are over 1,000 of them!

 Keep reading: What to Do on Your Last Day in Hawaii

 Okay, who wants to go to a museum and spend the day inside on the island paradise?
 Well, maybe you if you’re into all the history I’ve been mentioning!
 The Bishop Museum is Hawaii’s museum and it’s full of art, artifacts, and exhibits all about Hawaiian culture.
 A perfect activity for a rainy day!

 Need more Hawaiian tips, packing lists, things to do, food recommendations, and more?
-Take a look at my Pacific Islands Page!
+Take a look at my Hawaiian Islands Page!